codeconscious/unique-file-generator-fsharp/README.md

 Creates 50,000 files, each named similarly to "Random-########", in a subfolder named "output".
 There are no prefixes or extensions.

 ```
-dotnet run -- 100 -p TEST-1229 -e txt -o My Output Folder -s 1000000 -d 1000
+dotnet run -- 100 -p "TEST -b 10 " -e txt -o "My Output Folder" -s 1000000 -d 1000
 ```
-Creates one hundred 1MB files, each named similarly to "TEST-1229 ##########.txt", with a 1s break between each file's creation, and in a subfolder called "My Output Folder".
+Creates 100 1MB files, each named similarly to "TEST ##########.txt", with a 1-second break between each file's creation, and in a subfolder called "My Output Folder".